 Cycling holidays in Alsace

-The eastern-most part of France, the Alsace, sparkles with lots of small wine villages, pretty timber-framed houses, medieval castles, seemingly endless vineyards and gastronomic pleasures!
-Sometimes part of Germany, sometimes France, the historic fluctuations of the last centuries can be seen today.
-German thoroughness and the French savoir-vivre combine here to make the Alsace region a very special experience.
-Between Vosges and the Rhine Valley there is some great cycling to be had between Strasbourg and Mülhausen.
-On our cycling holidays in Alsace you'll get to know the Alsace Wine Route, admire Europe's capital of Strasbourg, see the Isenheim Altar in Colmar and be enchanted by Riquewihr's picturesque townscape.
-Cast a glance around you from the almost 800-metre high castle, Haut-Koenigsbourg, over the Vosges and the Rhine Valley.
-See the monumental Rohan Castle in Saverne or get to know the Alsace on a bike & boat tour.
-While you're on your way you might well see some of the storks that live here.
-The stork is the inofficial state animal!
+As the easternmost region of France, Alsace sparkles with lots of small wine villages, pretty timber-framed houses, medieval castles, seemingly endless vineyards, and gastronomic pleasures!
+Sometimes belonging to Germany, sometimes to France, the historical changes of the past centuries can still be felt today.
+German thoroughness and the French way of life meet here and make Alsace a very special region.
+Situated between the Vosges mountains and the Rhine Valley, it is a wonderful place to cycle between Strasbourg and Mulhouse.
+On our cycling holidays in Alsace, you will get to know the Alsace Wine Route, admire the Capital of Europe Strasbourg, see the Isenheim Altarpiece in Colmar, and be enchanted by the picturesque townscape of Riquewihr.
+Take in the panoramic view from the Haut-Koenigsbourg castle at an altitude of almost 800 meters over the Vosges mountains and the Rhine Valley, admire the monumental Rohan Castle in Saverne, or get to know Alsace on a bike & boat tour.
+And perhaps you will come across one of the storks that have now returned to the region.
+It is considered the unofficial heraldic animal of Alsace.

 Show more Show less

-If you want to get to know France's eastern-most region, look forward to a cycling tour in Alsace.
-Your starting point, Strasbourg, is a great place to begin getting to know the area around the Alsace Wine Route.
-The impressive church, made of red Vosges sand, the historic quarter, La Petite France and the seat of the European Institutions all contribute to the international flair of this lovely town.
-Passing picturesque ruins and luscious green vineyards, your route takes you to Colmar and Riquewihr - one of France's most beautiful towns.
-A detour to the castle at Haut-Koenigsbourg, one of the most magnificent fortresses in Europe, gives you wonderful views of the surrounding area.
+If you want to get to know France's easternmost region by bike, you can look forward to a cycle tour in Alsace.
+Starting in Strasbourg is the perfect way to get to know the region around the Alsace Wine Route.
+The imposing cathedral made of red Vosges sand, the old town district La Petite France and the headquarters of the European institutions underline the international flair of this beautiful city.
+Your journey takes you past picturesque ruins and lush green vineyards to Colmar and Riquewihr - one of the most beautiful towns in France.
+A detour to Haut-Koenigsbourg Castle, one of the most imposing fortresses in Europe, rewards you with a magnificent view over the surrounding countryside.
 There are plenty of places to take a break in any of the many wine cellars along the way.

-The wine town of Colmar is considered the capital of the Alsace wine-growing region.
-On a star tour in and around Colmar you have enough time to see this medieval town and visit the Musée Unterlinden.
-Hunawihr, known for its many storks, is on your route after cycling through green vineyards.
-As ist the castle ruins of Kayersberg.
-The route is more level as you cycle over the Rhine into German Breisach.
-Criss the fortified town of Neuf-Brisach, designed by Vauban.
-Strasbourg, almost 75 kilometres away, should be included on this cycling holiday in Alsace.
-Hop on to your bike for a few kilometres and then get the train.
+The small wine town of Colmar is considered the capital of the Alsace wine-growing region.
+On a star bike tour in and around Colmar, you have enough time to visit the medieval old town and the Musée Unterlinden.
+Through green vineyards, you reach Hunawihr, known for its many storks, and the castle ruins of Kaysersberg.
+Cycle on a somewhat flatter route across the Rhine to Breisach in Germany.
+Cross the fortified town of Neuf-Brisach, designed by Vauban.
+Strasbourg, just 75 kilometers away, should not be missed on this cycle tour in Alsace.
+Take the bike for a few kilometers and then the train.
 Whichever way you like!

-A very special tour combines Strasbourg in Alsace with the Grand-Duchy of Luxembourg.
-Having left Strasbourg's Munster church behind you, you cycle to Saverne, Alsace's Versailles.
-The mightiness of the Château des Rohan is definitely a match for the original.
-In this tour, crossing borders, you visit Saarbrücken and see with your own eyes why the area around the Mosel-Franonian Merzig is called Äppelkischd.
-Once you've passed the Saar Blow, Trier - Germany's oldest town - is one of your next destinations.
+A tour of a special kind - unfortunately not currently bookable - connects the Alsatian city of Strasbourg with the Grand Duchy of Luxembourg.
+Leaving Strasbourg Cathedral behind you, you cycle to Saverne, the Alsatian Versailles.
+The mightiness of the Château des Rohan is in no way inferior to the original.
+On this cross-border cycling holiday, you will visit Saarbrücken and see for yourself why the area around the Moselle-Franconian town of Merzig is called Äppelkischd.
+After you have passed the Saar Loop, Trier - the oldest city in Germany - is one of your next destinations.

-Get to know the Alsace by water too.
-While the MS Andante accompanies you on the river from Basel to Mainz, you cycle to the most beautiful places the Rhine rift valley has to offer.
-On the Alsace side of the Rhine, visit Colmar's Petite Venise, Neuf-Brisach - which seems like a museum - and then Europe's capital of Strasbourg - before you head for the old Imperial City of Speyer and the Rhineland-Palatinate capital of Mainz.
-This tour can also be done in reverse order.
+Get to know Alsace by water too.
+While the MS Olympia accompanies you on a river cruise from Strasbourg to Mainz, you will cycle to the most beautiful places that the Upper Rhine has to offer.
+In addition to the capital of Europe - Strasbourg, you will visit the old imperial city of Speyer and the Rhineland-Palatinate state capital of Mainz.

 Show more Show less